DariaMartinovskaya/Accessibility_testing/README.md

 Massachusetts’ presiding judge ruled in favor of NAD, stating existing online services were not exempt from ADA requirements.
 This changed the way Netflix operates ever since.
 A host of other businesses also align their operation policies around this rule.
 NAD and Netflix reached a settlement agreement that would have Netflix provide closed captions to all of their online streaming content within a two-year period.
 Netflix also had to pay $755,000 in attorney fees and costs.

-<a href="https://www.whoisaccessible.com/guidelines/largest-web-accessibility-lawsuits/#6-million-national-federation-of-the-blind-v-target-corporation" target="_blank">Link to the content resource.</a>
+<a href="https://www.whoisaccessible.com/guidelines/largest-web-accessibility-lawsuits/#6-million-national-federation-of-the-blind-v-target-corporation" target="_blank">Link</a> to the content resource.